Landlord and Tenant Law Amendment (Ireland) Act 1860

-The Act made contract law the basis for tenancies and abolished any feudal rents paid by services to a landlord, or by payments in kind.
+The act made contract law the basis for tenancies and abolished any feudal rents paid by services to a landlord, or by payments in kind.

+Provisions

 Section 4

-Section 4 remains the most important part of Deasy's act still in force.
+Section 4 remains the most important part of Deasy's Act still in force.
 It provides that all leases of over twelve months must be evidenced in writing in order to be enforced.

+Repealed enactments

+Section 104 of the act repealed 39 enactments, listed in schedule (B.) to the act.